 1. Observations: “Are you reacting to how many evenings I was gone last week?”

 2. Feelings: “Are you feeling hurt because I wasn’t here?”

 3. Needs: “Do you need more time and attention during the week?”

 4. Request: “Are you wanting me to change my schedule so I spend more time with you?”

 Open-ended questions can also help you understand the other person’s perspective and needs.
 These inquiries encourage the other person to share more about their experience rather than just giving a yes or no answer:

 · “What do you need to feel better or differently?”

 · “What would you like me to do?”

-For more examples and to practice listening with empathy verses not listening with empathy, follow this link.
+For more examples and to practice listening with empathy versus not listening with empathy, follow this link.